billthefarmer/crossword/README.md

 ![Help](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/crossword/Help.png) ![About](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/crossword/About.png)

-* Words up to 22 letters
+* Words up to 28 letters
-* 58,000 word dictionary
+* 110,000 word dictionary
 * Web search word definitions

 Set the number of letters in the word you are looking for using the dropdown.
 If the number of slots won't fit on the screen, rotate the phone so they will.
 The letter slots will scroll sideways.
-The longest word in the dictionary is counterrevolutionaries, which is 22 letters.
-Even if 22 slots won't fit on the screen, the app should still find this word.
+The longest word in the dictionary is antidisestablishmentarianism, which is 28 letters.
+Even if 28 slots won't fit on the screen, the app should still find this word.

 Fill in the letters you have in the slots.
 As each letter is entered the next slot will be selected and the app will search for words.
 You